 To make sure our stand would hold the egg upright we measured the card around the base of the egg & secured with sticky tape.

 We added a small wad of cotton wool which filled the base of the egg, covered with a little water, & sprinkled over the cress seeds.
 To encourage the seeds to germinate we placed our egg planter on a dish on a sunny windowsill & watered it daily.
-Minnie was very keen to 'tuck the seeds in at night' placing the top half of the egg over the base to keep the seeds warm!
-We just had to remember to remove the lid the following morning!

-We used these little Plastic Egg Planters to help explore the Christian Easter story too.
+We used these little Plastic Egg Planters to help explore the Easter story too.
 The seeds look dead & lifeless when placed in the egg, reminding us of when Jesus' friends thought he would never be with them again & his body was placed in the tomb.
 But as the seeds grow & new life appears as the cress forms, it reminds us of the Resurrection of Jesus, that what once was thought to be dead is now alive.

-A bag of these plastic eggs can be picked up in most pound stores & the cress seeds are also inexpensive making this a frugal activity if you're sharing it with a group of children.
 We've since grown herbs in our plastic egg planters, & I love the fact that they're being reused throughout the year, not just discarded at the end of Easter.